The ultimate Cairns to Mackay road trip

 Townsville

-Townsville is the perfect half-way point between Carins and Mackay.
+Townsville is the perfect half-way point between Cairns and Mackay.

 The waterfront has manicured parks with huge curtain fig trees.
 Lots of cafes and restaurants line The Strand.
 Outdoor gyms and paths give it the "Gold Coast feel", but without the crowds and bling.